Sapping/sapping.github.io/_harp/journal/including-javascript-libraries.md

 But when I ran the harp server command from the terminal, the supposedly now collapseable navigation — the navigation still didn't collapse.
 So of course my first thought was that I referencing an incorrect id in my layout.jade file, or that I was somehow calling a javascript plugin with the wrong name.

-I carefully reread the documentation, cheking each id and plugin name.
+I carefully reread the documentation, checking each id and plugin name.
 It seemed okay to me.
 Next, I searched for a separate source of documentation.
 I found a few articles and even a youtube video, but it really seemed like I had added the lines properly for the navigation header to work.

 Finally, I figured I'd just comment out all my navigation code and shoehorn in Bootstrap's pure HTMl into my layout.jade.
 Aha!
 It didn't work either, so I gave my brain a dope-slap and checked out the two lines of code I had added earlier to include the necessary javascript libraries.
 I could see that my server was serving them correctly, because they were properly included in the page source.
 But, crucially, I had messed up the order in which I had added the two files.
 I quickly switched the order: